piano35-edb/barman-docs-rewrite/docs/commands/cloud/cloud_commands_using.md

 ### For `aws-s3`

-For information on how to setup credentials for the `aws-s3` cloud provider see the *"Credentials"* section in Boto 3 documentation.
+For information on how to setup credentials for the `aws-s3` cloud provider see the *"Credentials"* section in Boto 3 documentation from the [References](#references) link.

 ### For `azure-blob-storage`

-For credentials for the `azure-blob-storage` cloud provider see the *"Environment variables for authorization parameters"* section in the Azure documentation.
+For credentials for the `azure-blob-storage` cloud provider see the *"Environment variables for authorization parameters"* section in the Azure documentation from the [References](#references) link.

 The following Azure environment variables are supported: